MarioGomezRamos/THOx/README.md

  - rmin, rmax, dr: radial grid for core+valence relative motion
  - rint: when calculating the c+v scattering states, maximum radius up to which the equation will be integrated numerically.
 For r>rint, the asymptotic form will be assumed

-### &POTENTIAL namelist: ptype, ap, at, Vl0(:), r0, a0, Vso, rso, aso, pcmodel, lambda, kband, lpot, cptype, Vcp0, rcp0, acp, delta
+### &POTENTIAL namelist: ptype, ap, at, Vl0(:), r0, a0, Vso, rso, aso, Vss,rss,ass,pcmodel, lambda, kband, lpot, cptype, Vcp0, rcp0, acp, delta, lsderiv
 - ptype: potential type
+  * ptype=0: Coulomb
+  * ptype=1: Woods-Saxon
+  * ptype=2: Posch-Teller
+  * ptype=3: Gaussian
+  * ptype=5: read coupling potentials from external file
+  * ptype=10: Square-well

 - ap, at: core and valence masses used in the radii conversion from reduced to physical radii
 - Vl0(:): array for potential depths for each partial wave of central potential
 - r0, a0: reduced radius and diffuseness of central potential
+- Vso(:), rso, aso: depth, reduced radius and diffuseness of spin-orbit potential
+- lsderiv: if true, use derivative formfactor
+- Vss(:), rss, ass: parameters for spin-spin potential
+- pcmodel: core+valence coupling model
+  * pcmodel=0: particle-rotor model
+  * pcmodel=1: particle-vibrator model

+ - lambda: multipolarity
+ - kband: rotational band
+ - lpot
+ - cptype: type of valence-core coupling potential
+   * cptype=0: no coupling
+   * cptype=1: derivative
+   * cptype=2: exact projection on spherical harmonics
+   * cptype=3: as for cptype=2, but monopole potential recalculated by quadratures
-- a0, diffuseness paramter Vso, rso, aso, pcmodel, lambda, kband, lpot, cptype, Vcp0, rcp0, acp, delta
+ - Vcp0, rcp0, acp
+ - delta: deformation length

 ### PAULI namelist: